preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Omnia admin
 -------------
-If you need to add the possibility to go to Omnia admin through a button, for those with the right permissons, you can add it on any page through this block.
+If you need to add the possibility to go to Omnia admin through a button, for those with the right permissions, you can add it on any page through this block.

 (Only general settings are available, see above).